rcardin/kactor/README.md

 * `KBehavior<T>`: It represents the behavior of an actor that accepts messages of type `T`.
 The behavior defines how the actor reacts to the external messages.
 * `KActor<T>`: It represents an actor that accepts messages of type `T`.
 It's behavior is fully defined by a `KBehavior<T>` object.
 * `KActorRef<T>`: It represents a reference to an actor.
-Through it. it's possible to send messages to actors.
+Through it, it's possible to send messages to actors.
 * `KActorContext<T>`: It gives access to some important feature to actors.
 Each actor owns a context.
 For example, through it, the actor can access to the reference to itself, to the logger, to its name.

+## Actor Behavior

+An actor behavior is a function that defines how an actor should react to a message.
+In detail, an actor behavior is a function that takes a message and returns a new behavior.
+The new behavior will be used to process the next message.
+We represent an actor behavior with the type `KBehavior<T>`.
+The type parameter `T` represents the type of the messages that the actor can process.

+The only way to create an instance of the type `KBehavior<T>` is through the available builders.
+Let's see which are the ones available.

+### The `setup` Builder

+The first behavior builder we see is the `setup` builder.
+It allows to configure all the aspect of the behavior of an actor that are not strictly related to the processing of a message.
+In the example we have seen before, we used the `setup` builder to create an actor that spawns another actor.
+The `setup` builder takes a function that takes a `KactorContext<T>` and returns a `KActorBehavior<T>`.

 ## Create an Actor